nagata-yoshiteru/nagata-yoshiteru.github.io/index.md

   Developing technology to automatically generate a ceiling plan drawing using a 360° camera (Rep. 2).
   The Conference of the Society of Heating, Air-Conditioning and Sanitary Engineers of Japan，2025.9.

+- Kazushige Yasutake, Kazuyuki Sakemi, Daiki Kohama, **Yoshiteru Nagata**, Shin Katayama, Kenta Urano, Takuro Yonezawa, Nobuo Kawaguchi:
+  Developing technology to automatically generate a ceiling plan drawing using a 360° camera (Rep. 1).
+  The Conference of the Society of Heating, Air-Conditioning and Sanitary Engineers of Japan，2025.9.

 - Daiki Kohama, **Yoshiteru Nagata**, Kazushige Yasutake, Shin Katayama, Kenta Urano, Takuro Yonezawa, Nobuo Kawaguchi:
   A Study on High-Precision Modeling of As-Built Environments Using 2D Gaussian Splatting with Omnidirectional Videos.
+  The 43rd National Conference of the Institute of Electrical Installation Engineers of Japan, p.210-211, 2025.8.

+- Kazushige Yasutake, Daiki Kohama, **Yoshiteru Nagata**, Kenta Urano, Nobuo Kawaguchi:
+  360°カメラ用天伏図自動作成機能付きストリートビューの開発.
-  The 43rd National Conference of the Institute of Electrical Installation Engineers of Japan, 2025.8.
+  The 43rd National Conference of the Institute of Electrical Installation Engineers of Japan, p.502-503, 2025.8.

 - **Yoshiteru Nagata**, Daiki Kohama, Yoshiki Watanabe, Shin Katayama, Kenta Urano, Takuro Yonezawa, Nobuo Kawaguchi:
   [SemantiPack: An Efficient Real-World Data Compressor using Structural and Semantic Metadata](https://doi.org/10.1109/ACCESS.2025.3583829).